 Café Gourmand Ideas

-Unlike other Parisian desserts, there’s no set items that must appear on a café gourmand plate, so it depends on the chef’s creativity.
-This gives floor to endless café gourmand ideas!
-Below, some tips for preparing a café gourmand at home.
+Unlike other desserts in Paris, there are no set items that must appear on a café gourmand plate, so it depends on the chef’s creativity.
+This gives the floor to endless café gourmand ideas!
+Below, are some café gourmand ideas and tips for preparing a café gourmand at home.

 1. The café gourmand has to be beautiful.
 There is a composition side to it, ideally with a mix of textures, colors, and small containers.

-2. Ideally, on a café gourmand, there is something chocolate, something with fruit, and a mini madeleine or mini-pastry (canneles, financiers, macarons, meringue…)
+2. Ideally, on a café gourmand dessert, there is something chocolate, something with fruit, and a mini madeleine or mini-pastry (canneles, financiers, macarons, meringue…)

 3. Usually, there’s also a local specialty (or the restaurant’s specialty).

-4. I like a bit of ice-cream because it gives a touch of lightness to the café gourmand and allows to play with the hot /cold contrast.
+4. Many restaurants like to add a bit of ice cream because it gives a touch of lightness to the café gourmand and allows them to play with the hot /cold contrast.